 Option 5: Contact A Friend

 This could be a fantastic alternative for you to employ to fix your car if you have a friend who owns a garage.
 Using a friend’s garage, you can be confident you won’t be bothering anyone or breaking any laws.
-You might offer to work on their cars if they need it if they seem a little apprehensive, or offer payment or something nice in return.
+You might offer to work on their cars if they need it, if they seem a little apprehensive, or offer payment or something nice in return.

 Option 6: Auto Shops With Self-Service

 You could be surprised to find a self-service car shop nearby if you do a little research.
 It might not be as well known or convenient as some of the other possibilities.
-It’s a special service that lets you rent a garage to work on a car to fix your car on your own, with assistance, or have it fixed by the company.
+It’s a special service that lets you rent a garage to work on your car to fix your car on your own, with assistance, or have it fixed by the company.

 Your needs will vary depending on the service you choose, so doing your homework will be helpful.
 Make sure you have a few key tools on hand if you intend to fix your car, whether you have a garage or not.
 The job you’ll perform probably won’t be suitable for a typical toolbox.
-Some of these self-service car garage for rent services also rent out tools and machines, too.
+Some of these self-service car garages for rent services also rent out tools and machines, too.

 Option 7: Local Community Centers or Clubs